Salco - Semi-Automated Local Content

 Weeks of iterating and testing with the support of colleagues across the BBC meant the night went off without a hitch.
 We offered everyone in the country a high quality story about what happened in their area, within minutes of the result being declared.
 You can get a sense of how the night went on this blog written the morning after.

-In 2020, we're looking at new ways of pushing the technology further, and at opportunities to deploy Salco in other innovative scenarios.
-We'll be updating this page as soon as we have more to share.
+We're looking at new ways of pushing the technology further, and at opportunities to deploy Salco in other innovative scenarios.

 - We have successfully delivered automated local news for four stories: including A&E performance and the 2019 general election.